 When there are more tabs, use the same behaviour as for desktop.
 When the tabs overflow the width, present the active tab and group all others into a list in a fold-out modal.

 Tab labels are considered as both menu labels and sub-headings.

 Don’t start each word in headings and labels with upper case.
 Only use upper case in:

 On overviews, consequent and recognizable labels should be used for corresponding menu choices (tabs).
 These tab labels are common in overviews:

-If applicable, the area is also included in the menu label (tab label), for example Loan details and Fund transactions.
+If applicable, the area is also included in the menu label (tab label), for example About the loans and Fund transactions.